 Falling behind on debt payments – whether it’s you or your spouse – doesn’t have to be the death knell for security clearance.
 There are mitigating circumstances, which are outlined in the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information.

 This applicant was denied security clearance under Guideline F of the Adjudicative Guidelines.
-Mitigating circumstance for Guideline F include:
+Mitigating circumstances for Guideline F include:

 - The behavior happened a long time ago or was an isolated incident that hasn’t been repeated, and it is unlikely to be repeated.

-- The circumstances that lead to the financial problem were outside of the applicant’s control, such as a medical emergency, a death, or a divorce or separation.
+- The circumstances that led to the financial problem were outside of the applicant’s control, such as a medical emergency, a death, or a divorce or separation.